Kwats116/kwats116.github.io/README.md

 ## Professional Statement

-Welcome to my interactive narrative portfolio.
-As a game designer and developer with a foundation in Computer Science, my goal is to bridge systemic design with rich, choice-driven storytelling.
-Throughout this course, I have explored how structural rules, player agency, and atmospheric worldbuilding intersect to create engaging player experiences.
+My name is Kyle Watson and welcome to my interactive narrative portfolio.
+As someone who is doing game design and development as a hobby and a Computer Science Undergrad, my goal is to bring unique design choices into the realm of storytelling.
+Throughout this course, I have learned of various tools on both the Storytelling and the Devlopment fronts to help reach my goals and show me various mediums where Interactive Narrative writing is used.

-My creative focus centers around dark fantasy, investigative mystery, and systemic player choice.
-I am particularly drawn to mechanics where player decisions aren't merely binary moral dilemmas, but tactical and personal trade-offs—such as managing physical or psychological impulses in high-stakes environments.
-Drawing inspiration from rich, atmospheric survival narratives and tactical tabletop RPGs, my goal is to craft immersive worlds where players feel both empowered and challenged by the consequences of their actions.
+My creative focuse largely centers around fantasy elements, investigative mystery and systemic player choice.
+I am normally drawn to mechanics where player choices are less moral dilemmas but more so act as tactical trade offs, making the player see that they themselves are changing not only the character they're playing as but the world itself.
+Most of my inspiration comes from Tabletop RPGs such as D&D, various fantasy tropes and medias, visual novels, and overall Mystery/Investigation games where the player has some level of control over the outcome of the story.

-My technical background allows me to construct logical narrative trees and implement dynamic state tracking (using tools like Twine's Harlowe macros, flags, and variables).
-Whether scripting mechanical locking systems in a digital text adventure or balancing character attributes for a tabletop RPG handbook section, I approach game design as both an art and a software discipline.
-Moving forward, I aim to continue developing games that prioritize deep narrative reactivity and memorable worldbuilding.
+My technical background allows me to construct logical narrative trees and implement dynamic state tracking( using certian tools within Twine like Harlowe macros, flags and variables).
+Whether scripting locking systems within a digital text adventure or balacing weapons for a tabletop RPG handbook section, I want to approach game design as an artform and a disciplin of software development.
+Moving foward, I want to continue pursuing this as a hobby while also developing games that tell a story that I and hopfully others find intresting with whatever ideas I come up with at the time

 ---